General fields

 Advanced groups are still authored data.
 A Dialog node can override typewriter speed, skippability, portrait, scroll sound, auto-advance timing, sprite emphasis, dialog UI preset, and text cues without changing the rest of the project.

 Some fields need another project item before they can work.
-For example, a Sprite Enter node needs a sprite asset, and a Text Input node needs a string variable.
+For example, a Sprite Enter node needs a sprite asset, and a Text Input node needs a Text variable.

 When a required item does not exist, Properties may show a non-editable field with a create or import button such as Create Sprite, Create Variable, Create Dialog, Import Background, or Import Audio.
 Use that button when you want the missing dependency created explicitly.